 All four Gospels report the resurrection and emphasize the empty tomb.
 But each is somewhat different in the post-resurrection appearances they share (Matt.
 28:1–20; Mark 16:1–8; Luke 24:1-53; John 21-22).

-When putting together the four accounts, they tell the complete resurrection story.
+Combining the four accounts tell the complete resurrection story.

 - He surveyed New Testament scholars